paulrobertlloyd/paulrobertlloyd-v4/src/articles/2002/06/dissertation/index.md

 It is because of these advances in technology and the increasing number of channels (and therefore competition) they brought, that I have singled out the nineties to analyse any changes and differences in design styles on those channels broadcast terrestrially (through an aerial) in analogue form — these being BBC1, BBC2, ITV (as a whole and in the regions), Channel 4 and Channel 5.
 I am looking at these channels in particular as these were around before multi-channel television.
 This is perhaps less true for Channel 5, but still provides an interesting case study as it had to achieve good market penetration only a year before the launch of digital television.

 I will be investigating those areas of design that are directly responsible for giving channels their identity, such as idents or ‘stings’ (the breaks shown at the junction of programmes) as well as overall presentation style (menus, captions etc.).
 I will also look at the presentation of news programmes as I feel that that this is one area of programming that defines a channel, and their appearance often reflects this.
-(This is especially true in some ITV regions where the local news is all that differentiates it from another owned by the same media group, for example in two Carlton owned regions: <cite>Central News</cite> and <cite>London Tonight</cite>).
+(This is especially true in some ITV regions where the local news is all that differentiates it from another owned by the same media group, for example in two Carlton owned regions: ""Central News"" and ""London Tonight"").
 By doing so, I will see how their business, marketing and branding strategies have been developed visually on-screen.

 To properly analyse the reasons for any changes to graphic design on television, I will be looking at the broadcasting environment in terms of competition, consolidation, regulation and also any advances in technology used by the designer.